 B. Starting Asset Amount

-(1) The lower the Starting Asset Amount, the lower the ending surplus in the projection, the more likely an actuary would determine additional reserves would be prudent, and therefore the more conservative the analysis.

-(2) For one mandatory run of cash-flow testing, the Starting Asset Amount shall be equal to the Post-Reinsurance Reserve.
+(1) For the baseline run of cash-flow testing, the Starting Asset Amount shall be equal to the Post-Reinsurance Reserve.

-{Wording from the Academy or elsewhere on expectations of the Appointed Actuary related to the Mandatory Run}

-(3) An Alternative Run of cash-flow testing may also be provided, at the option of the company, using a Starting Asset Amount equal to an alternative amount higher than the Post-Reinsurance Reserve.
+(2) An Alternative Run of cash-flow testing may also be provided, at the option of the company, using a Starting Asset Amount equal to an alternative amount higher than the Post-Reinsurance Reserve.
+The Appointed Actuary should provide justification in their documentation about the appropriateness of the Starting Asset Amount in the Alternative Run.

-(i) For the purposes of this paragraph, principles that would tend to lead to a higher Starting Asset Amount include:

-(a) Primary Security dedicated assets {above a certain quality threshold?} support the reinsured business.

-(b) Primary Security assets {above a certain quality threshold?} are demonstrated to be available to support the reinsured business.

-(c) Appropriate capital is demonstrated to be available in addition to the Starting Asset Amount.

-(1) If little or no capital is available in addition to the amount equal to the Starting Asset Amount, then the Starting Asset Amount should be reduced such that appropriate capital would be available to support the block in beyond moderately adverse conditions (conditions contemplated in the US risk-based capital system as stated in the RBC For Insurers Model Act).

-(ii) In lieu of an optional Alternative Run, the Company could provide an explanation of amount and type of assets in excess of the Post-Reinsurance Reserve that would be available to support the cash-flow tested business.
+(3) In lieu of an optional Alternative Run, the Company could provide an explanation of amount and type of assets in excess of the Post-Reinsurance Reserve that would be available to support the cash-flow tested business.